iiSeymour/project_euler/README.md

 Fortran solutions to https://projecteuler.net/

-Solutions are not ideal but all find the correct answer in tenth of seconds at most.
+Solutions are not ideal but all find the correct answer in tenths of seconds at most.

 # Benchmark